 Investment Banking in Singapore – Salaries

-Compensation in Singapore is quite good especially if you start your career with a bulge bracket bank.
+Salaries in Singapore is quite good especially if you start your career with a bulge bracket bank.
 So even if you need to go through a lot to get an entry; the end result is quite satisfying.
-Along with great basic compensation, you will also get a hefty bonus.
+Along with great basic salary, you will also get a hefty bonus.

-Let’s have a look at the average compensation of people working in investment banks in Singapore.
+Let’s have a look at the average salaries of people working in investment banks in Singapore.
 These figures are assimilated by the survey data collected from various recruitment agencies –

-As you grow in your career and get promoted as an associate, you will earn on an average around S$200,000 per annum.
+As you grow in your career and get promoted to an associate, you will earn on an average around S$200,000 per annum.